Where to Find a Critical Depth Open Channel Flow Spreadsheet

-To obtain an Excel spreadsheet for calculating critical depth and/or critical slope for open channel flow, click here to visit our spreadsheet store.
-Read on for information about the use of an Excel spreadsheet for critical depth and critical slope calculations.
+To obtain a critical depth open channel flow spreadsheet for calculating critical depth and/or critical slope for open channel flow, click here to visit our spreadsheet store.
+Read on for information about the use of a critical depth open channel flow spreadsheet for critical depth and critical slope calculations.

 The Froude Number and Critical, Subcritical and Supercritical Flow